netobserv/network-observability-operator/docs/FlowCollector.md

-Debug allows setting some aspects of the internal configuration of the flow processor.
-This section is aimed exclusively for debugging and fine-grained performance optimizations (for example GOGC, GOMAXPROCS env vars).
+`debug` allows setting some aspects of the internal configuration of the flow processor.
+This section is aimed exclusively for debugging and fine-grained performance optimizations, such as GOGC and GOMAXPROCS env vars.
 Users setting its values do it at their own risk.

 <table>
     <thead>